treasure-data/treasure-boxes/machine-learning/recommendation/README.md

 Top-k Item Recommendation Template
 ===

-**Top-k recommendation** is an important task to improve customers' engagement on online services.
+**Top-k recommendation** is an important task to improve customers' engagement in online services.

 This page introduces a workflow template to get top-k item recommendation for each user.
 You can easily build a recommendation workflow following this guide.

 ## Input

-This workflow takes a table of following form:
+This workflow takes a table of the following form:

 | userid<br/>`long` | itemid<br/>`long` | rating<br/>`float/double` |
 |---:|---:|:---:|